naja3111/credit_risk_app/README.md

 ![phData Logo](img/phData_color_rgb.jpg "phData Logo")

 # phData MLE Challenge Project
-*An application that will predict whether a candidate should be given loan based on credit risk factors.*
+*An application that predicts whether a loan holders are at risk of late payment using a risk assessment.*

 ### Objective
 Objective of this proejct is to demonstrate deploying a machine learning model into production using a REST API after building a ml model.